Trump announces more possible Supreme Court nominees

 Several of Justice Thomas’s former Supreme Court clerks — including Kate Comerford Todd, a deputy White House counsel who herself was included among the 20 — were directly involved in crafting the list, according to a person briefed on the process, who spoke on the condition of anonymity to disclose details about a private process.
 Thomas is the conservative justice thought most likely to retire in a second Trump term, and six of his ex-clerks were included in Wednesday’s list.

 Trump’s elevation of two Supreme Court justices, Neil M. Gorsuch and Brett M. Kavanaugh, ranks among his proudest accomplishments, along with his appointment of 205 judges to the federal bench as of Wednesday.
-Three more judges are expected to be confirmed later this week.
+Three more judges are expected to be confirmed this week.

 Democrats have criticized several of Trump’s judicial nominees as inexperienced, unqualified or highly ideological, but McConnell has been able to push them through the highly polarized Senate with few exceptions.

 Trump’s judges been overwhelmingly male and White.
-Gorsuch and Kavanaugh, in addition to both being White men in their 50s, attended the same Jesuit high school in the Washington suburbs and clerked for former Justice Anthony M. Kennedy.
+Gorsuch and Kavanaugh, in addition to both being White men in their 50s, attended the same Jesuit high school in the Washington suburbs and clerked for former justice Anthony M. Kennedy.

 Of the 20 prospects Trump announced Wednesday, six are women.
 Cameron, the Kentucky attorney general, is Black, and Lagoa was the first Latina appointed to the Florida Supreme Court.